Corinthian Hall / Academy of Music

 Once Rochester’s premier lecture hall, site of addresses by such luminaries as abolitionists Susan B. Anthony and William Lloyd Garrison, Ralph Waldo Emerson, Horace Greeley, and many others.

 The building was constructed in 1849 on Exchange Place (later Corinthian Street) behind the Reynolds Arcade, Rochester’s first truly great commercial building.
 The architect was Henry Searle; the owner was the Rochester Athenaeum and Mechanics Association, led by Arcade owner William A. Reynolds.
-Originally the building was to be called the Athenaeum.
+Originally the building was to be called the Athenaeum, named for the 1829 lecture hall it would replace.
 Inspired by the Corinthian columns adorning its stage, Reynolds chose instead to dub it Corinthian Hall.

 On February 13-14, 1857, Corinthian Hall was the site of an anti-slavery convention.
 Hezekiah Joslyn (father of woman’s rights advocate Matilda Joslyn Gage), served as the convention’s vice president.
-Speakers included Frederick Douglass and Susan B. Anthony.
+Speakers included William Lloyd Garrison, Frederick Douglass, and Susan B. Anthony.

 During 1859, Susan B. Anthony attempted to establish a Free Church in Rochester, renting Corinthian Hall for a series of Sunday evening lectures.
 Anthony biographer Ida Husted Harper said Anthony was inspired by the similar church launched in Boston by the liberal Congregationalist reformer Theodore Parker, "where no doctrines should be preached and all should be welcome."
 Several lectures were held, always at a financial loss, and ultimately the plan had to be abandoned.